caltechlibrary/a_to_z_ul/llm_prompt.md

 The innerHTML of `a-to-z-ul` is a UL list not a list of text one per line.

 Update the HTML examples to use innerHTML UL elements

+The back to menu link should scroll the menu into view.